truecharts/public/docs/manual/development/apps-gui-wishlist.md

 The goal is to gather some suggestions and forward them to iX-Systems.

+##### Documentation suggestions

+- Document the fact users can also use the native Helm CLI instead of Apps for advanced deployments and which things they should avoid (such as `ix-` prefixed namespaces)
+- Document how advanced users can take an existing Helm Chart and create an app with mostly empty GUI to deploy it on SCALE.

 ##### Visual suggestions

 - Use all screen on install / edit app, not just a sidebar.
 [NAS-110183](https://jira.ixsystems.com/browse/NAS-110183)